rrwiren/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 * *subject_train* and
 * *subject_test*

-contains data from the downloaded input files.
+contains dataset from the downloaded input files.

 * *x_data*,
 * *y_data* and